About Dr. Arur

 Professor, Department of Genetics, Division of Basic Science Research, The University of Texas MD Anderson Cancer Center, Houston, TX

-Associate Professor, Department of Genetics, Division of School of Health Professions, The University of Texas MD Anderson Cancer Center, Houston, TX
+Deputy Department Chair, Department of Genetics, Division of Basic Science Research, The University of Texas MD Anderson Cancer Center, Houston

-Associate Professor, The University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences, Houston, TX
+Course Director, Foundations in Biomedical Sciences, The University of Texas MD Anderson Cancer Center, Houston, TX

 Our research focus is focused in two major areas. (i) To unravel the KRAS/ERK dependent, environmentally regulated mechanisms and molecules that control female germ cell development and birth defects.
 We use C. elegans as our model system for this work. (ii) To identify principles and players that regulate tumor progression upon KRAS wired metabolic signaling rather than through the increase in mutational burden.
 We use mouse and cultured cells as models for this work.
 These efforts should allow us to identify metabolic checkpoints impeding tumor growth.

 View a complete list of Dr. Arur's publications.